versehe/AB_Testing_Notebook/Statistical Inference/02. Distribution/README.md

 C<sup>n</sup><sub>x</sub> = n!/x!(n-x)!  排列组合

 ## Normal Distribution
 Normal Distribution is one of the most common distribution, it also calls Gaussian Distribution or bell curve.
-The mean of normal distribution is
+The mean of normal distribution is μ and variance of normal distribution is σ<sup>2</sup>.
+X ~ N(μ,σ<sup>2</sup>)
+When mean u = 0, and standard deviation σ = 1, we call it standard normal distribution.
+Z ~ N(0,1)

+We usually normalize a bell curve to standard normal distribution.
+Z = (X - μ)/σ ~ N(0,1)
+When it needs to convert back,
+N = Z*σ + μ ~ N(μ,σ<sup>2</sup>)

+### Facts to remember about standard normal distribution
+1. standard deviation range
+1. the range of standard deviation (-1,1) engage about 68% of standard normal distribution, for normal distribution, the range is (u-σ,u-σ)
+1. the range of standard deviation (-2,2) engage about ```95%``` of standard normal distribution, for normal distribution, the range is (u-2σ,u-2σ)
+1. the range of standard deviation (-3,3) engage about 99% of standard normal distribution, for normal distribution, the range is (u-3σ,u-3σ)

 ![alt](https://github.com/versehe/AB_Testing_Notebook/blob/master/Statistical%20Inference/01.%20Probability/bell%20curve.PNG)